 There are a lot of software development companies out there.
 Work with one you trust, feel comfortable with, and can picture working with for years.

 Want to see if Far Reach is that right fit?
 Reach out and let’s talk.
 No strings attached.

 Custom software projects are a big undertaking, especially since most people (except software nerds like us) only go through one, if any, in their careers.
-There are a lot of challenges with challenges with outsourcing software development software development, but a successful partnership, built on trust and communication, can make the process...well, almost fun!
+There are a lot of challenges with outsourcing software development, but a successful partnership, built on trust and communication, can make the process...well, almost fun!

 You have to be clear in your vision, comfortable asking questions, and willing to push back.
 Your development partner should be willing to answer questions clearly, provide adequate budget and timeline expectations (look for larger ranges at the beginning), and be able to show their experience.
-(Here’s some of our past work some of our past work.)
+(Here’s some of our past work.)

 Make sure you work with a development company that understands your goals, has the right experience, and can work well with you and your team.

 Since you’ve read this far, you might be looking for a right-fit software development partner.
 Far Reach might be it.
 Let’s find out.

 Here’s how we’ve helped clients with outsourced software development.

 iEmergent trusts Far Reach as a software development and business partner for Mortgage MarketSmart